Posts

 Image

 St. Patrick's Day is often associated with the color green, but historically, blue was the original color linked to the holiday.
 In ancient Ireland, blue was worn to represent St. Patrick, symbolizing the patron saint’s connection to the country.
 Over time, green became more dominant due to its association with Ireland’s lush landscapes and the green hills that are synonymous with the nation's identity.
 In the U.S., St. Patrick's Day celebrations typically feature green clothing, parades, and various festivities, reinforcing the color’s modern significance.
-However, there was once a time when Irish kings wore blue, and even St. Patrick himself is depicted in blue robes in older representations.
+But there was once a time when Irish kings wore blue, and even St. Patrick himself is depicted in blue robes in older representations.
 This historical shift is reflected in how St. Patrick's Day is celebrated today, where the color green has evolved to represent Ireland’s heritage, shamrocks, and the spirit of the holiday itself.
 Source

 Light-twisting semiconductors to revolutionize displays